Jack Hakimian Show is a podcast that explores international thought leaders, art, news, and truth from a Christian perspective.

 The prosperity his immigrant family had achieved in just thirty years in America was a living example that in cooperation with God, hard work and self-discipline; financial success, freedom of worship, and the blessed life was possible.

 Also, during the early period of his new found faith, Jack enrolled in college earning a B.A. in Pastoral and Biblical studies and later an M.A. in Cross-Cultural studies with an emphasis on Urban Social Transformation.

 While in Seminary he began to develop entrepreneurial skills in graphic design, print, web development, social media and church consulting.

 Also, during this season of college at Life Pacific he married Jhael Hakimian and together they raised four boys who are honors students in Miami-Dade gifted programs.

 Jhael has a B.S. in Education and is actively engaged in the nonprofit sector fighting for economic freedom and prosperity.

 Her ambition is to bring more economic freedom to South Florida, especially among the minority cultures.
 Together they also facilitate discipleship groups and train leaders.

-Clearly, it is this rich tapestry of not only background and education, but also experiences, failures and triumphs that has shaped and prepared Jack for the special task of mobilizing diverse leaders to bring about effective change, one community, and one person at a time.
+Clearly, it is this rich tapestry of not only background and education, but also experiences, failures, and triumphs that have shaped and prepared Jack for the special task of mobilizing diverse leaders to bring about effective change, one community, and one person at a time.